Christian Frederik von Schalburg: Biography

-In 1920 the young von Schalburg moved with his family from Hellerup to Vibevej 14, Copenhagen, and in 1922 the family moved to Borups Allé 4, from where he left home.

-On 21 November 1927 in the Alexander Nevsky Church, Copenhagen he was best man for the ten year older first lieutenant Grigorij Nikolaevitch Stschrikin, as Konstantin Fedorovitch Schalburg.

-In 1927 in Copenhagen he was deemed unfit for military service.

-Nevertheless, on 18 October 1929 he was married in the Alexander Nevsky Church as bachelor, Danish subject, lieutenant Konstantin Fedorovitch Schalburg residing Trestjernegade 4 on Amager.
-His bride was the four years younger, German born, unmarried Baroness Helga Frederikke von Bülow.
-In 1930 he registered a telephone as a first lieutenant residing Trestjernegade 4 on Amager.

-On 22 November 1934 his wife gave birth to their son who was baptized Aleksander Schalburg on 2 February 1935 in the Alexander Nevsky Church, Copenhagen.
-The father was registered as first lieutenant in the Royal Danish Life Guards Konstantin Schalburg, residing Store Kongensgade 114, while the godparents were His Royal Highness Prince Gustav of Denmark, colonel Nikolai Kulikovsky and his spouse Grand Duchess Olga Alexandrovna of Russia.

-On 12 July 1935 in the Alexander Nevsky Church he was best man for a bride couple from Stockholm, as Konstantin Fedorovitch Schalburg.

-In 1935 he served as first lieutenant in the Royal Danish Life Guards while residing in Store Kongensgade 114 and from the following year he used the title Valet de chambre (Kammerjunker).

-From 1937 (and until his death) he kept his phone registered as a captain in Royal Danish Life Guards and valet de chambre.

-In the Royal Danish Life Guards he was eventually described as 'unstable and for the army possibly a dangerous man'.
+He joined the Danish Army in 1929.
+In the Royal Life Guards he was eventually described as 'unstable and for the army possibly a dangerous man'.
 In a letter to the king he defended himself as a victim of Jewish slander.

 From 1939 von Schalburg headed the youth branch (NSU) of the National Socialist Workers' Party of Denmark (DNSAP), where he became very popular.
 That same year he and a group of NSU members called 'bloddrengene' (the blood boys) were among the Danish volunteers for the Finnish Winter War against the USSR in 1939–1940.
 He was thus abroad when Denmark was occupied by Nazi Germany on 9 April 1940.
 Despite his Nazi beliefs he was deeply distressed that Denmark had surrendered almost without fighting.